AleksDolgop/promise-deduplicate/README.md

     // The first challenge - will begin execution const promise1 = deduplicate.handle(id, () => fetchData());

-    // The second challenge with the same key - will return the same Promis const promise2 = deduplicate.handle(id, () => fetchData());
+    // The second challenge with the same key - will return the same Promise const promise2 = deduplicate.handle(id, () => fetchData());

     // We expect the end